allnulled/asyncator/README.md

  .catch((error) => console.log("Error"));
 ```

-Note that if you pass a string instead of a function as the task, it
+**Note:** if you pass a string instead of a function as the task, it
-will be replaced by the method of that Asyncator instance with that
+will be replaced by the method of that `Asyncator` instance with that
 same name.

 ## 4. API Reference